-BLAINE 'Glowscript light' (inaudible).
-'Glow.
+BLAINE ^Glowscript light^ (inaudible). ^Glow.
 Glowscript.
 Glow script drake sample?
-Glowscript'
+Glowscript^

 The episode began with Blaine trying to run some code that he thought would work.
 He got an error ("error unexpected? what?").
-His response to this surprise roadblock was to express, "I don't know how to code," which demonstrated that he had little interest in the opportunity to grow by engaging with an uncertain situation: the error message (in-class behavior opposed to key sensitivity #1, tolerance for ambiguity).
-He went on to search the web for "sample code" that he could use in his program, a strategy that he returned to three minutes later after making no progress ("Sample code!
+His response to this surprise roadblock was to express, "I don't know how to code," which demonstrates that he was unable to see this as an opportunity to grow by engaging with an uncertain situation: the error message.
+He also searched the web for "sample code" that he could use in his program, a strategy that he returned to three minutes later after making no progress ("Sample code!
 'Glowscript.
-Glow:script[^]...I don't want a tutorial I just want sample code.").
-His choice to copy code can be described as a legitimate alternative approach for creating computational models [205], but Blaine's adherence to the strategy was not constructive.
+Glow:script^...I don't want a tutorial I just want sample code."), indicating that he was not interested in reframing the ambiguous situation that the error message presented.

-Given the abundance of times Blaine avoided engaging with ambiguity, it was clear that Blaine preferred to find an answer, even one that was not right or he did not understand, than to explore the problems on his own.
-He seemed to recoil from situations that presented uncertainty.
-Overall, Blaine was resistant to engaging with ambiguity.
-When examining the key inclinations, sensitivities, and abilities present in the above excerpts, we saw that Blaine at times avoided exploring unfamiliar situations, had little interest in discovering meaning not yet apparent, rigidly categorized, was unaware that engaging with an uncertain situation could lead to growth, was unaware of an opportunity to reframe an ambiguous situation, and was unable to navigate an uncertain trajectory toward a solution.
-On one instance when reflecting on the big picture of computation in Blaine.Interview.3, Blaine displayed an appreciation for computational opportunities to reframe ambiguous situations, but this embrace of tolerance for ambiguity was rare in his data.
-Overall, Blaine's data aligned with a developing tolerance for ambiguity.
+Given the abundance of negative statements, it is clear that Blaine would rather search for easy answers than explore the problems on his own.
+He seems to recoil from situations that present uncertainty.
+Overall, Blaine was resistant to engaging with ambiguity, indicating a barely developing tolerance for ambiguity.
+When examining the key inclinations, sensitivities, and abilities present in the above excerpts, we saw that Blaine had no interest in exploring unfamiliar situations, no desire to discover meaning not yet apparent, a tendency to rigidly categorize, an unawareness that engaging with uncertain situations can lead to growth, an unawareness of opportunities for reframe ambiguous situations, an adherence to the idea that there is only one solution path, and an inability to navigate uncertain trajectories toward a solution.
+On one instance when reflecting on the big picture of computation in Blaine.Interview.3, Blaine displayed an appreciation for computational opportunities to reframe ambiguous situations, but this type of tolerance for ambiguity was rare.
+Given that the dispositions are framed as a spectrum rather than a categorization in the Pérez paper, Blaine would align near the lowest, developing end of tolerance for ambiguity.

-7.6.1.2.2 Persistence
+7.7.1.2.2 Persistence

-Blaine's data also aligned closely with developing persistence.
+Blaine also sits close to the low end of the persistence spectrum since he displayed little evidence of persistence on both physics problems and computational problems.
 After describing the motor project in Blaine.Interview.1, Blaine went on to discuss other stressful and time-sensitive features of the project.
-Afterwards, we asked whether he felt that he had learned anything:
+Afterwards, we asked whether he might have learned anything: